Charles H. Welch: Meeting with E. W. Bullinger

-Although Dr. Bullinger died four and half years after the meeting, his last book, Foundations of Dispensational Truth reflected his understanding and acceptance of the division of the Pauline epistles written before and after the Acts 28 dividing line.
+Although Bullinger died four and a half years after the meeting, his last book, Foundations of Dispensational Truth, reflected his understanding and acceptance of the division of the Pauline epistles written before and after the Acts 28 dividing line.

 After the meeting

-When Dr. Bullinger was writing The Companion Bible there was little time to continue his Things to Come journal.
+When Bullinger was writing The Companion Bible, there was little time to continue his Things To Come journal.
 As a result, he asked Welch to take over as editor.
 His first article was titled, "The Unity of the Spirit (Eph 4:3): What is it?".
 He continued to write dispensational expositions in the journal until it ceased publication in 1915.

-Although incomplete at his death, Dr. Bullinger's Companion Bible was fully published in 1922.
-Within The Companion Bible's appendixes is written an exposition by C.H.
+Although incomplete at his death, Bullinger's Companion Bible was fully published in 1922.
+Within The Companion Bibles appendixes is written an exposition by C.H.
 Welch titled, The Eight Parables of the Kingdom of Heaven in Matt.
 13, Appendix 145.
 Although Welch wrote 24 more articles for the Appendixes related to the Acts 28 position, this was the only article published.
 Perplexed, Welch wrote to the committee in charge of completing The Companion Bible for an explanation.
-Their response was: "We do not know what Dr. Bullinger would have written, we can only go back and adopt what he has already written, although his last book, The Foundations of Dispensational Truth proves that he fully accepted Acts 28 as the dispensational boundary and the segregation of The Prison Epistles."
+Their response was: "We do not know what Dr. Bullinger would have written, we can only go back and adopt what he has already written, although his last book, The Foundations of Dispensational Truth, proves that he fully accepted Acts 28 as the dispensational boundary and the segregation of The Prison Epistles."

 In 1943, Welch adopted the Wilson St. Chapel in London as his church building, which he renamed The Chapel of the Opened Book.
 To preserve Welch's works and research, The Berean Publishing Trust and The Berean Forward Movement were established.